 - Windows Memory Diagnostic is a Windows tool to check and fix any issue with your RAM.
 Go to Start, type Windows Memory Diagnostic and open it.

 - Click on the first link and let the computer run the check for you.
-It might take a while and at the end, if you found some errors, you need to remove the RAM and insert in again if you are using a Desktop PC or Laptop.
+It might take a while.
+At the end, if you find some errors, you’ll need to remove the RAM and insert it again, if you are using a Desktop PC or Laptop.
 Check for the problem again by logging into your Windows.
-If it still persists, you need to replace your RAM with the newer one.
+If it still persists, you’ll need to replace your RAM with a newer one.